nthomasCUBE/Gexplora/README.md

 # Gexplorr (under development)

+## How to start

+download Gexplorr_V1.rar, unzip.
+Navigate to Gexplorr_V1/Gexplorr
+then execute it with double-click: Gexplorr.exe

+## Description

 plotting the density of genetic elements along a chromsome using GTF files (ideally from Ensembl) as input and using REST API calls to Ensembl, OMA and StringDB (to be done).